 And he’ll be like, “We’re going to do the neck surgery right away in October and get it done.
 So we can try and get you some relief.”
 And there’s part of me, that is like

 “Uf I don’t get a few months off, where I can exercise and not be trapped at home.
 Nathan hovering over me like a helicopter warrior.
 I’m going to lose my mind.”
 So it’s a lot of balance living with [inaudible].
 I don’t know how I do all the stuff that I do.
 My friend Kelly says my next book needs to be all the things you can get done from the couch.

 Yeah.
 I was lucky.
 I was like, [I?] know my build.
 I just do it.

 I mean you still have your will.
 That’s because you still have your mind and your will to do it.

-It's what drove you to be where you are today in some ways.
+I literally can’t stop myself [laughter] from doing something.
+It’s just who I am as a person.
+It’s what drove you to be where you are today in some ways.

 And I have said before on the podcast and stuff, I am able to help so many more people now as a podcaster and an author than I ever could killing myself on the frontlines of the nonprofit sector because I can reach a much broader audience and touch a lot of lives in a lot less time.

 So to me, it’s a blessing even though I have suffered, even though it’s frustrating, even though there were times that I thought I couldn’t make it through and I had to fight with the doctors and the insurance companies and all that.
 I still consider it a blessing and I still believe that life happens for you and not to you.

 How can people reach you?